 I don’t think I’ve ever posted a proposal video, but this one opens up a great point, so check it out.

 What I saw in this was a man who knew his gal.
-He knew that his practical joke would be well received.
-Some women would have totally panicked, some would have been very mad when they found out it was a joke.
+He knew his practical joke would be well received.
+Some women would have totally panicked, some would have been furious when they found out it was a joke.
 Some might have refused to marry over it, or held a grudge for years.
 This woman seems to have gotten the joke, and understood it was a part of who her guy is.